zk/clojuredocs/src/md/namespaces/clojure.core.async.md

-Channel primitives for building asynchronous programs.
-Core.async is not provided as part of Clojure's standard distribution, and must be included as an [external dependency](https://github.com/clojure/core.async#releases-and-dependency-information).
+Channel primitives for building asynchronous programs. **Core.async is not provided as part of Clojure's standard distribution, and must be included as a [dependency](https://github.com/clojure/core.async#releases-and-dependency-information)**.

 ##### Community Links